 - general anaesthesia – putting the patient into a reversible state of unconsciousness.
 Anaesthetic drugs are injected into a vein, or anaesthetic gases are breathed into the lungs

 - local anaesthesia – blocking pain in a small area of the patient’s body.
-It is used when the nerves can easily be reached by drops, sprays, ointments or injections
+It is used when the nerves can easily be reached by drops, sprays, ointments or superficial injections

 - pre-hospital emergency medicine

 - intensive care medicine (which is a specialty in it's own right)

 As their career progresses, many anaesthetists develop an interest in a clinical or research sub-specialty.

 - Pay and conditions Expand / Collapse